AsgerConradsen/simplyture/README.md

 Should be pretty self explanatory from the code.
 Tests coverage is not complete.
 Just a few examples.

-To run locally: go run .
+To run locally: 'go run .'
-To run tests:  go test ./...
+To run tests:  'go test ./...'
 I ran on go1.18.3 darwin/amd64

 Responses: